Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/shootergame.rst

 ~~~~~~~~~~~~~~~~~~

 The **UShooterLocalPlayer** class has been modified to not use a **FPlatformUserId** for loading of persistent user
 data.
-This is due to the fact that the *FPlatformUserId* data type is a 32-bit value and all AcceleratXR platfrom id's
+This is due to the fact that the *FPlatformUserId* data type is a 32-bit value and all Xsolla Backend platfrom id's
 must be 128-bit values and thus cannot be represented correctly.

 ShooterGameInstance
 ~~~~~~~~~~~~~~~~~~~

-The **ShooterGameInstance** class has been modified to load a custom login menu on game startup that players use to authenticate with the AcceleratXR platform.
+The **ShooterGameInstance** class has been modified to load a custom login menu on game startup that players use to authenticate with the Xsolla Backend engine.

 ShooterMainMenu
 ~~~~~~~~~~~~~~~